spiffe/tornjak/examples/tls_mtls/README.md

 More details on the configmap can be found [in our config documentation](../../docs/config-tornjak-server.md).

-One Tornjak server can open two connections simultaneously: HTTP and HTTPS.
-HTTP is always enabled, and when HTTPS is enabled, the HTTP port reroutes to the HTTPS URL.
-A configuration that enables TLS is provided in [the configmap in this directory](./tornjak-configmap.yaml).
+One Tornjak server opens two connections simultaneously: HTTP and HTTPS.
+HTTP is always enabled, and when HTTPS is enabled, the HTTP port reroutes to the HTTPS port.
+A configuration that enables TLS is provided in [the configmap](./tornjak-configmap.yaml).

 To learn about the configurations each of the TLS and mTLS, expand below sections.